 This goes hand in hand with the supply that’s dropping as mentioned above.
 As you can see in this graph from REIWA the average selling days has really dropped significantly and property purchasing has become more urgent.

 This means that supply is not only tightening but the appetite to purchase property is returning and returning quickly.
-As you can see the average time to sell a house has dropped from 84 days to 68 days in only the last quarter of 2019.
+As you can see the average time to sell a house has dropped from 45 days to 16 days compared to this time in 2020.

 Value In The Perth Market